Los Alamos National Laboratory Section Leader for Research Services & Resource Discovery (Program Manager 2/3) in Los Alamos, New Mexico

 Additional Job Requirements for Program Manager 3:

-In addition to the Job Requirements outlined above, qualification at the Program Manager III level requires:
+In addition to the Job Requirements outlined above, qualification at the Program Manager 3 level requires:

 Minimum ten years of increasingly responsible, relevant professional experience in a research library, with particular expertise in the design, evaluation and delivery of user-centered research services